-The most famous CO2 dataset is that of Mauna Loa Observatory [34].
+The most famous $CO_2$ dataset is that of Mauna Loa Observatory [51].
 The Observatory, located on the north flank of Mauna Loa Volcano, on the Big Island of Hawaii, USA, at an elevation of 3397 m above sea level, is a premier atmospheric research facility that has been continuously monitoring and collecting data related to the atmosphere since the 1950s.
-The NOAA has also other stations that systematically measure atmospheric CO2 concentration, namely at Barrow, Alaska, USA and at South Pole.
-The NOAA's Global Monitoring Laboratory Carbon Cycle Group also computes global mean surface values of CO2 concentration using measurements of weekly air samples from the Cooperative Global Air Sampling Network.
+The NOAA has also other stations that systematically measure atmospheric $CO_2$ concentration, namely at Barrow, Alaska, USA and at South Pole.
+The NOAA's Global Monitoring Laboratory Carbon Cycle Group also computes global mean surface values of $CO_2$ concentration using measurements of weekly air samples from the Cooperative Global Air Sampling Network.
 The global estimate is based on measurements from a subset of network sites.
 Only sites where samples are predominantly of well-mixed marine boundary layer air, representative of a large volume of the atmosphere, are considered (typically at remote marine sea level locations with prevailing onshore winds).
 Measurements from sites at high altitude (such as Mauna Loa) and from sites close to anthropogenic and natural sources and sinks are excluded from the global estimate.
-(Details about this dataset are provided in https://www.esrl.noaa.gov/gmd/ccgg/about/global_means.html).
+(Details about this dataset are provided in Reference [52]).

 The period of data coverage varies, but all series cover the common 40-year period 1980-2019, which hence constituted the time reference of all our analyses.
 As a slight exception, the Barrow (Alaska) and South Pole measurements have not yet been available in final form for 2019 and, thus, this year was not included in our analyses of these two time series.
 The data of the latter two stations are given in irregular-step time series, which was regularized (by interpolation) to monthly in this study.
 All other data series have already been available on a monthly scale.
+While some of the earlier studies refer to a longer time span (e.g., [42,43] which start from 1850s) here we avoid using non-systematic data earlier than 1980 to avoid their low reliability and bypass the raised controversies explained in Appendix A.

-All four CO_2 time series used in the study are depicted in Figure 6.
+All four $CO_2$ time series used in the study are depicted in Figure 6.
 They show a superposition of increasing trends and annual cycles whose amplitudes increase as we head from the South to the North Pole.
 The South Pole series has opposite phase of oscillation compared to the other three.

 The annual cycle is better seen in Figure 7, where we have removed the trend with standardization, namely by dividing each monthly value by the geometric average of the 5-year period before it.
-The reason why we used division rather than subtraction and geometric rather than arithmetic average (being thus equivalent to subtracting or averaging the logarithms of CO_2 concentration), will become evident in Section 5.
+The reason why we used division rather than subtraction and geometric rather than arithmetic average (being thus equivalent to subtracting or averaging the logarithms of $CO_2$ concentration), will become evident in Section 5.
 In the right panel of Figure 7, which depicts monthly statistics of the time series of the left panel, it is seen that in all sites but the South Pole the annual maximum occurs in May; that of the South Pole occurs in September.